termigator1359/Calamity-Boss-Guide/postml/Polter.md

 * **Strategy:**

     * Arena is crucial for Polter, having a small or wonky fighting space is going to do nothing but get you killed.
 Bring every buff potion you can.
 Circle strat for phase 1 and 2, tight circles.
 Phase 3 - run away slowly and be careful of the many projectiles plaguing the arena.
-Kill the ghost version of polter first, since the main version takes basically no damage while it's alive (90% DR in Rev/Death if it’s alive, it’s literally a 30% increase).
+Kill the ghost version of polter first, since the main version takes basically no damage while it's alive (90% DR in Rev/Death if it’s alive, it’s literally a 60% increase).
 Sloped blocks could help you with dodging projectiles.

+<div align="center"<iframe width="620" height="315" src="https://www.youtube.com/embed/ltvOkjs-LG0" frameborder="0" allowfullscreen></iframe></div>